benji920/Operating-System-4A-S1/README.md

 # Operating-System-4A-S1
-this repo contains all the labs of the Operating Syste course at ECE Paris
+this repo contains all the labs of the Operating System course at ECE Paris

 we studied :
 - Processes